Our Learning Environment

 Designed for Curiosity

-The top of the Curiosity Centre is designed to house a telescope with which students will observe and explore the skies in the evenings in the appropriate seasons.
+The top of the Curiosity Centre is designed to house a telescope with which students will observe and explore the skies in the evenings in the appropriate season.
 Viewing the constellations and the planets, the moons of Jupiter or the rings of Saturn, will not just nurture their interest in astronomy but also set their imagination on the vastness of the universe, and trigger their curiosity and seeking.

 Integrated with Technology